cluster-coder/LogDownloadedYoutubeVideos/README.md

 The result may be inaccurate if the video name is too generic, short or it's view count is too low.

 > [!NOTE]
 > As youtube is ocasionally changing, sometimes conflicts with it and pytube's code may arise,
-> browsing [pytube's issues tab](https://github.com/pytube/pytube/issues) and changing a few lines should normally work though.
+> [pytube's original repository](https://github.com/pytube/pytube) is no longer being maintained or updated, but using the latest version of [pytubefix](https://github.com/JuanBindez/pytubefix) should work.